-Adjusted working capital is calculated as current assets minus current liabilities (excluding deferred revenue).
+Adjusted working capital is calculated as current assets minus current liabilities (excluding deferred revenue) which does not represent a future cash outflow for the Company.
 Adjusted working capital provides a measure that can be used to gauge Divestco's ability to meet its current obligations.